haskell-github-trust/.github/profile/README.md

 If a package has an active maintainer, then any volunteer improvements should be submitted as Pull Requests.

-If a package is being ignored, then any Trust Owner may make improvements, publish new versions, or take over as a maintainer.
+If a package is being ignored, then any Trust Owner may make improvements and publish new versions.
 Use courtesy and judgement when deciding whether a package is being ignored.

 ## How to publish to Hackage